 As one of the world’s largest groups of study-abroaders, Indian students are often able to benefit from scholarship schemes aimed specifically at them.

 While many of these are for master's or PhD programs only, there are also a growing number of grants and scholarships offered specifically for Indian undergraduate students.
+For a longer list of both undergraduate and graduate scholarships for Indian students, visit this page.

 The following is not an exhaustive list, but should provide some starting points and inspiration for Indian students looking to complete an undergraduate degree abroad: